 The first ingredient in the drawing salve is herb-infused olive oil.
-This is super easy to make, or you can buy premade.
+This is super easy to make, or you can buy a premade version similar to it.
 To make it, all you will need is a double boiler, herbs, and olive oil.

-Add the olive oil and loose leaf herbs to double boiler.
-Simmer for 30 minutes or until oil is dark.
+- Add the olive oil and loose-leaf herbs to the double boiler.
+Simmer for 30 minutes or until the oil is dark in color.

-Remove from heat.
-Whisk in activated charcoal and essential oils.
+- Remove from heat and allow it to cool slightly before whisking in activated charcoal and essential oils.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.